 However, you may get a break.

-You determine your SE tax using IRS Schedule SE on either Form 1040 or 1040-SR. You may then deduct the employer-equivalent amount of your self-employed tax — half of the total amount — from your gross income.Who Has To Pay the Self-Employment Tax?
+You determine your SE tax using the IRS Schedule SE on either Form 1040 or 1040-SR. You may then deduct the employer-equivalent amount of your self-employed tax — half of the total amount — from your gross income.Who Has To Pay the Self-Employment Tax?

 - Anyone whose self-employment earnings are $400 or more (with the exception of church employee income).

-- Anyone who had church employee income of $108.28 or more.
+- Anyone who had a church employee income of $108.28 or more.

-- You must pay regardless of age and even if you are receiving Social Security or Medicare benefits.
+- You must pay regardless of age and if you are receiving Social Security or Medicare benefits.

 Frequently Asked Questions About Medicare TaxIs the Medicare tax mandatory?Generally, if you are employed in the United States, you must pay the Medicare tax regardless of your or your employer’s citizenship or residency status.
 These taxes are deducted from each paycheck, and your employer is required to deduct Medicare taxes even if you do not expect to qualify for Medicare benefits.

 If you are self-employed, you are responsible for paying the Medicare tax on your own.Are tips subject to Additional Medicare Tax?If tips combined with other wages exceed the $200,000 threshold, they are subject to the additional Medicare tax.Is there a wage base limit for Medicare tax?The wage base limit is the maximum wage that’s subject to the tax for that year.
 There is no wage base limit for Medicare tax.
 All your covered wages for the year are subject to Medicare tax.

 5 Cited Research Articles